app3d-public/alwf/README.md

 - Sending messages to JS
 - Rapid integration via CMake and npm

+## SIMD Support
+Applications built with **alwf** are compiled without SIMD support.
+The `acul-simd` module may still be built as part of the framework, but it is only required for internal tooling and is not used by alwf applications themselves.

 ## Building
 ### Supported compilers:
 - GNU GCC